Opening a business account? You will need these documents

 • a list of the countries where you do business, if you will also use the account for foreign transactions

-For a vof, maatschap or cv, the bank will often ask for the following documents:
+For a VOF, maatschap, or CV, the bank will often ask for the following documents:

-• a copy of the statutes of the vof, maatschaps- or cv-contract
+• a copy of the partnership contract

 • a copy of a valid proof of identification for all partners, with any additional necessary information